gvcallen/parax/docs/examples/general/building_a_framework.md

 ## 1. Defining the Param class

 Parax makes use of composable, nested wrappers for variable definitions.
-While we could make use of `parax.Tagged` and `parax.Transformed` variables to implement a name and scale in our framework, these wrappers are *wrapper*.
+While we could make use of `parax.Tagged` and `parax.Transformed` variables to implement a name and scale in our framework, these wrappers are *general*.
 Instead, this is an ideal use-case to implement a custom `parax.AbstractVariable` class, providing the users of our framework with domain-specific properties and added type safety, while inheriting all of Parax's unwrapping and metadata features.

 Below we create a `Param` class that wraps another arbitrary variable, allowing all of Parax's built-in variables (e.g. `parax.Constrained`, `parax.Random` etc.) while providing easy access to a `.name` and `.scale` property: